Pletory/Godot-Curve-Deformer/README.md

 ---

-A big thanks 🙏 to @[addmix](https://github.com/addmix) who support the development of the pluging!
+A big thanks 🙏 to [addmix](https://github.com/addmix) who supported the development of the plugin !

 ---